 The NSP is mandated by Statutory Authority Code of Alabama 1975, Section 22-20-3.
-Every hospital or facility providing delivery services is required to screen all infants for these potentially devastating disorders.
 The Alabama newborn screening panel includes 30 disorders recommended by the American College of Medical Genetics and MOD.
-These disorders include Endocrine (Congenital Hypothyroidism and Congenital Adrenal Hyperplasia), Cystic Fibrosis, Sickle Cell Disease, Hearing Loss, and Metabolic Disorders (Amino, Fatty, and Organic Acids).
-On April 3, 2012, the House of Representatives of the Alabama Legislature passed a resolution commending ADPH and its partners for the efforts made to implement a policy requiring pulse oximetry screening on all newborns for the detection of Critical Congenital Heart Disease (CCHD).
-CCHD was mandated in June 2013.
-Through September 2013, 82 infants have been identified with a disorder.
+These disorders include Endocrine Disorders (Congenital Hypothyroidism and Congenital Adrenal Hyperplasia), Cystic Fibrosis, Sickle Cell Disease, Hearing Loss, Critical Congenital Heart Disease, and Metabolic Disorders (Amino, Fatty, and Organic Acids).
+Every delivering hospital is required to screen all infants for these potentially devastating disorders.
+The NSP works closely with hospitals to ensure that a satisfactory newborn screening test is collected and submitted to the Bureau of Clinical Laboratories to ensure timely identification and treatment.
+From January 2014 to September 2014, 85 infants have been identified with a disorder.
 All newborns identified with a disorder through the NSP have access to a diagnostic evaluation through medical specialists throughout the state.
 Medications or changes in diet help prevent most health problems caused by disorders that are identified through newborn screening.